-The predominant source of bitterness in beer is formed by the iso-a acids, derived from acids which are naturally present in the flowers of the female hop plant.
+The predominant source of bitterness in beer is formed by the iso-alpha acids, derived from acids which are naturally present in the flowers of the female hop plant.
 With a huge variation in bitterness compounds and perceived differences in bitterness taste, beer bitterness tests have become an essential part of quality control in commercial beer production.
-Contrary to highly selective methods such as HPLC, the manual iso-octane extraction method is of relative simplicity and recognized as a standard method by the European Brewery Convention and the American Society of Brewing Chemists.

 Several samples with corresponding lab data were supplied by the brewing company enabling us to compare results with the reference lab method.
 In total 10 different beers, ranging from 8.8 up to 27.8 IBU, were used to assess precision within a single run (repeatability).
 Results were in fine agreement with the expected values at a RSD (relative standard deviation) of less than 2.2%.
 Taking into account the relatively large measuring range of the sample set this was indicative of the analyzer’s potential for automated bitterness tests, yet one which does not require special analytical skills.
 As expected, the test highlighted the importance of careful calibration by means of beers with known reference values, key to obtaining reliable results.